gkemmey/gray_matter/_posts/2019-04-19-dynamic-typing-flexibility-file-read.md

 # => "hello"
 ```

-And if you give it something that can't be coerced into a string (defines a `to_str` method), it'll blow chunks at runtime:
+And if you give it something that can't be coerced into a string (doesn't define a `to_str` method), it'll blow chunks at runtime:

 ```rb
 File.read(true)